“2025, World Cancer Day”

 This is medically Unjustified and Unethical from whatsoever point of view and for any health provider since a large proportion of the most commonly occurring tumors can be efficiently prevented and diagnosed at early curable stages.

-Thus dissemination and implementation policies, which seek to pursue means of translating effective interventions into practice, is critical to narrowing the present research-to-practice gap, otherwise bound to wide
+Thus, dissemination and implementation policies, which seek to pursue means of translating effective interventions into practice, are critical to narrowing the present research-to-practice gap, otherwise bound to be wide

 MTCC has recognized these issues, since 2005, as funding mission and legacy (see AIMS and Mission) by embodying in the By-Laws (see art.2) these principles (see By-Laws Section):